 To combat wandering attention, you’ll need to make sure that your presentation is engaging as well as thoughtful.

-The info is important, but how you deliver it is just as crucial.
+The info is important, but is just as crucial.

 A great presentation engages the audience and keeps them interested throughout.

 Make eye contact with your audience, change your inflection and vocal volume, and gesticulate.
 Psychology suggests that certain hand movements may even help your credibility.

 Improving presentation skills means understanding that your presentation isn’t a monologue, but a dialogue.